This post may contain affiliate links. For more information, please read my disclosure policy.

 Do you really need to be using two different math curricula?
 What about the literature, reading, phonics, spelling, writing, penmanship, grammar, and vocabulary programs?
 Can you condense the subjects?

 Think about history and science?
-Can you combine your children so they’re studying the same period or the same science topics?
+Can you combine your children so they’re studying in the same period or the same science topics?
 Being able to complete one set of experiments or watch one documentary is much simpler than trying to fit in two or three different sets of experiments, movies, and documentaries.

 Along with reducing your subjects, simplify your curriculum.
 I use Tapestry of Grace which combines all the children into one history program.
 It also includes literature, art, geography, writing, church history, governments, and philosophy.

-If your Latin program is covering English derivatives, why use separate vocabulary curriculum?
+If your Latin program is covering English derivatives, why use a separate vocabulary curriculum?

 We can’t do it all, so prioritize and reduce your subjects, then simplify your curriculum.
 You’ll make your life much easier.